jinxxxoid/tutorials/guide.md

 - `ignite.cache("BuildingAccessEventsCache")` refers to the existing cache created earlier.
 This ensures the data stored before the cluster restart is retrieved correctly.

-4. **Verify the output after Ignite restart**: After restarting the cluster and running the updated Java program, you should see the following output:
+**4. Verify the output after Ignite restart**: After restarting the cluster and running the updated Java program, you should see the following output:
 ```
 Data retrieved from the cache after restart:
 2024-12-08T09:02:30 -> Person 1.0 enter